 Sleep may actually feel like it's falling apart around the 6-week mark, due to the peak of fussiness; know that this is normal, and that once you're over this developmental hurdle, sleep will likely improve.

-It’s still too early for a strict schedule, but you might find that your baby has some feedings and sleep sessions that are pretty consistent.
-If so, that’s great!
-If not, don’t worry; in the next few weeks, we’ll talk about ways to build predictability into your child’s schedule.
+It's still too early for a strict schedule, but you might find that your baby has some feedings and sleep sessions that are pretty consistent.
+If so, that's great!
+If not, don't worry.
+Here are some tips for creating more predictability in your baby's routine.

 This is also the time when some parents start seeing a predictable long(ish) stretch of sleep emerge at night.
 If this is happening in your home, then hallelujah…enjoy it!
-If it isn’t, don’t fret; you’re not alone!
-We’ll be sharing tips in the upcoming weeks that can help you get there.
+If it isn't, don't fret; you're not alone!
+Here are some expert guidelines for helping your baby become a good sleeper.

 You've made it to the two-month mark—congratulations!
 Keeping a tiny human safe and healthy for 2 months is no small feat.

-This week, we’re talking about how you can build a bit more predictability into your baby’s day.
-It’s so important to remember that very few babies are ready for a by-the-clock schedule at this point; however, you can establish a little consistency by using something called “fixed points.”
-To use fixed points in your baby’s day, simply establish a few key points in your daily routines and make sure they happen at about the same time each day - within the same 30 minute window.
+It's so important to remember that very few babies are ready for a by-the-clock schedule at this point; however, you can establish a little consistency by using something called "fixed points."
+To use fixed points in your baby's day, simply establish a few key points in your daily routines and make sure they happen at about the same time each day—within the same 30 minute window.
 You can start by getting your baby up for the day at approximately the same time; from there, you can make sure the first morning nap is happening at the same time each day, and so on.
-Building in several fixed points is a gentle way to move towards consistency without jeopardizing your baby’s sleep and feeding needs.
+Building in several fixed points is a gentle way to move towards consistency without jeopardizing your baby's sleep and feeding needs.

 By this point, you may be starting to wonder when (or possibly if!) your baby will sleep through the night.
 This is a natural question; with 2 months of sleep deprivation under your belt, it's understandable that you'd want your sleep-filled nights back!